tegola-hubs/tegola-hubs.github.com/_posts/2013-01-03-rerouting.md

 network, but degraded service is better than no service.
 The next step was then to restore some level of aggregation over the multiple lines.

+In the meanwhile, in order to relieve congestion on the Hebnet (Knodyart) line that was now being shared over all the Small Isles and up to Knoydart and Loch Hourn, Eigg and Rum manually switched over to their own backup DSL lines.

 Well, not quite the next step.
 There are still some stragglers that continue to use the old experimental network.
 But the router that connects that network to the new one and to Hebnet had